Any Sasakian structure is approximated by embeddings into spheres: Abstract

 \section{Abstract}

-We show that any Sasakian structure on a closed manifold $M$ is approximated in the $C^\infty$-norm by structures induced by CR embeddings into weighted Sasakian spheres.
-In order to obtain this results, we also strengthen the approximation of an orbifold \K form by projectively induced ones given in \cite{rossthomas11b} in the $C^0$-norm to a $C^\infty$-approximation.
+We show that, for any given $q\geq 0$, any Sasakian structure on a closed manifold $M$ is approximated in the $C^{q}$-norm by structures induced by CR embeddings into weighted Sasakian spheres.
+In order to obtain this result, we also strengthen the approximation of an orbifold \K form by projectively induced ones given in \cite{rossthomas11b} in the $C^0$-norm to a $C^{q}$-approximation.